 The most obvious benefit to working with marketing consultants is that they have more experience than your average team member on a particular subject.

-The topic of their expertise can range from an approach (example, growth marketing) or a tactic (for example, inbound marketing or Facebook advertising).
+The topic of their expertise can range from an approach (example, growth marketing) or a tactic (for example, marketing automation, inbound marketing or Facebook advertising).
 Often these are in niche topics that it wouldn’t make sense for you to invest in your team learning, too, like some software systems (e.g. HubSpot).

 The idea here is that you can shortcut the time needed to evaluate employing these ideas or in executing them effectively by engaging an outsider who’s dealt with it before.